3 colorful classic cocktails perfect for valentines day

 pink cocktail in a tulip shaped wine glass with a coral stem

 I mean - is this not the perfect pink glass for Valentines Day?
 This tall and elegant Mikasa tulip-shaped glass with a sea coral stem is technically a water goblet, but I think it is actually perfect for champagne cocktails and any other cocktails that are served up.
 Sold for only a few years in the 1980’s, this rosey crystal is delicate and gorgeous and feels like the equivalent of a long silky robe.
 Also, it kind of looks like it had a heart shape on the top of the stem, right?
 I told you.
 Perfect pink glass for Valentine’s day.
-I have a set of two available in the shop right now!

 The recipe